Kjir/kjir.github.io/content/post/my-tech-wishlist.md

 ## Company values

-One of the most important points for me when looking for a new job is to check which company I'm working for.
+One of the most important points for me when looking for a new job is to check which company I'm going to work for.

 ### Must haves